Homemade Slime Recipe (Just 2 Ingredients)

 Directions: Mix 1/2 cup glue and 1/2 cup water.
-Add food coloring, paint, or glitter if desired and stir well.
-In a separate bowl, mix teaspoon of Borax and one cup of water.
+Add food coloring, paint, or glitter (if desired) and stir well.
+In a separate bowl, mix the teaspoon of Borax and one cup of water.
 Slowly combine both mixtures and stir.
 You will see the slime start to form right away.
 Stir well, and start using your hands to combine.
 Pour out any excess water.

-Notes: You can keep your slime covered in the fridge so it will last longer and not get moldy.
-The texture over time will get to be more like a putty as its played with more and more.
+- You can keep your slime covered in the fridge so it’ll last longer and not get moldy.
+The texture over time will get to be more like a putty as it’s played with more.

-Also, Elmer’s School Glue seems to have the best results.
+Also, Elmer’s School Glue seems to create the best results.
 I tried another slime recipe using liquid starch that didn’t work out for us, and the Borax method worked right away.
-Borax powder can be found in the laundry isle of the store or on Amazon here.
+Borax powder can be found in the laundry aisle of the store or on Amazon here.